LifeCalendarTeam/life_calendar/docs/api/README.md

     - `405 Method Not Allowed` for requests with incorrect HTTP Method
     - `500 Internal Server Error` for requests, which failed due to a server-side error

+  Please, note, that if there were multiple problems while processing your request and there are multiple status codes applicable for your case, you can get a response with any of them (for example, if you send a bad request, and you are not authorized, you may get a response with any of the `400 Bad Request` and `401 Unauthorized` statuses).
+The same rule holds true for the statuses defined in the methods' docs: the statuses' priority order is implementation-defined unless stated otherwise.

 Note that the documentation may not repeat these status codes and return-value keys, because they are common for all the methods below, unless otherwise stated

 ### `/login`

 **This method is an exception!**

 As you can see, its URL does not start with `/api/`.
 It also does not (ever) return `json`, but it submits to the rules